5 Organizations Dedicated to Assisting Homeless LGBTQ Youth

-For much of the LGBTQ youth in America, and across the world, coming out can be a life-or-death decision.
+For much of the LGBTQ youth in America and across the world, coming out can be a life-or-death decision.
 Many teens are denied roofs over their heads for living their identities out loud, or for acknowledging their sexuality at all.
-The struggles and obstacles for these teens can be staggering: They’re assaulted (sexually or otherwise), they’re forced to exchange sex for basic needs like food or clothing, and sometimes they die.
+The struggles and obstacles for these teens can be staggering: Homeless LGBTQ youth are assaulted (sexually or otherwise), forced to exchange sex for basic needs like food or clothing, and sometimes meet an even graver fate.

 “Our study reveals the vulnerability of LGBTQ youth in our country today,” says Bryan Samuels, executive director of Chapin Hall at the University of Chicago.
 “They are at higher risk both before and during their experiences of homelessness.”